robmanuel/Searching-Hidden-Initials-Thesis/README.md

 # Searching-Hidden-Initials-Thesis
+## PubMed Enabled Notification Information System with Bundled Unit Manipulation Sequence
+A fork of Rob Manuel's SHIT study.
+Added the following features:
+1. Scrape titles from PubMed: no longer require a local download of  DOI datasets.
+Can set a range of articles to check, pick a random sample of articles, or both.
+2. Set dataset of words to look for.
+Defaults to original swears.
+Can point this to any list of words in .txt or .csv format.

 Study Organising Academic Papers Yielding Targetted Initials Towards Word Applicability - ‘Naughty Knowledgebase’

 Over on the @fesshole Twitter account that I run there was an interesting confession someone submitted which said "When I publish serious academic research papers, I try to get the initial letters of the title to spell something obscene."